muhammadazzazy/udemate/README.md

   - [x] mode (hybrid, headless, or gui)
   - [x] browser (Brave Browser or Google Chrome)
   - [x] retries
+- [x] Fixed issue where the enrollment bot failed to detect the first button after Udemy changed its data-purpose from 'buy-this-course-button' to 'buy-now-button'
 - [x] Support Google Chrome for converting middleman links to Udemy links and automating course enrollment
-- [ ] Fix issue where Brave Browser runs out of VRAM in non-headless mode
+- [x] Fix issue where Brave Browser runs out of VRAM in non-headless mode
 - [ ] Support parsing Reddit posts containing several links
 - [ ] Add push notifications for successful Udemy course enrollment
-- [ ] Improve performance of idownloadcoupon spider using async/await

 See the [open issues](https://github.com/muhammadazzazy/udemate/issues) for a full list of proposed features (and known issues).